Taboo: Greek

 A speaking taboo in Greek myth can be found in the story of Anchises, the father of the Trojan warrior Aeneas.
 Aphrodite had fallen in love with the mortal Anchises after Zeus persuaded Eros to shoot her with an arrow to cause these emergent feelings.
-One interpretation recounts that Aphrodite pretended to be a Phrygian princess and seduced him, only to later reveal herself as a goddess and inform Anchises that she will bear him a son named Aeneas; however, Aphrodite warns Anchises not to tell anyone that he had lain with a goddess.
+One interpretation recounts that Aphrodite pretended to be a Phrygian princess and seduced him, only to later reveal herself as a goddess and inform Anchises that she will bear him a son named Aeneas and warns him not to tell anyone that he lay with a goddess.
 Anchises does not heed this speaking taboo and later brags about his encounter with Aphrodite, and as a result, he is struck in the foot with a thunderbolt by Zeus.
 Thereafter, he is lame in that foot so that Aeneas has to carry him from the flames of Troy.

 Another, albeit lesser-known, speaking taboo in Greek myth can be found in the story of Actaeon.
 Actaeon, whilst on a hunting trip in the woods, mistakenly and haplessly happened upon the bathing Artemis.
 When Artemis realized that Actaeon had seen her undressed, thus desecrating her chastity, she punished him for his luckless profanation of her virginity's mystery by forbidding him from speech.
 Whether it be due to forgetfulness or outright resistance, Actaeon defied his speaking taboo and called for his hunting dogs.
 Due to his failure in abiding by his speaking taboo, Artemis turned Actaeon into a stag and turned his dogs upon him.
 Actaeon was torn apart and ravaged by his loyal dogs who did not recognize their former master.